akaFunk/BlinkyBar/Server/README.md

     "speed": 2.0,
     "trigger_delay": 1.0,
     "allow_scaling": true,
+    "image_hash": "b3a81f7e1c315001ca75e270eb88d8a9db405ebd6df1c046d1fa4978c0a6779b",
     "msg": ""
 }
 ```

 The status variable is either "ok" or "error".
 For the latter one, the "msg" parameter contains an error message, which will be shown to the user.
+The "image_hash" cannot be set, only read.
+It contains the hash of the current scaled image, which can be used by the frontend to figure out if the image has changed since the last request.
+If that is the case, the frontend can ask for the new image, only if it is required.

 ### status
 The status endpoint is a getter only.
 It returns a JSON string with the following structure: